Lawn bowls at the 2022 Commonwealth Games – Men's pairs

 Lawn bowls at the 2022 Commonwealth Games – Men's pairs was held at the Victoria Park from July 29 to August 2.
 A total of 38 athletes from 19 associations participated in the event.
+Daniel Salmon and Jarrad Breen of Wales won the gold medal, defeating England's Jamie Walker and Sam Tolchard in the final.
+Paul Foster and Alex Marshall from Scotland won the bronze medal.

 Sectional play

 The top two from each section advance to the knockout stage.